enzo-dante/tech_prep/README.md

 __OOP ENCAPSULATION__

-use access modifiers to guard the class fields & methods methods from inappropriate external access
+use private access modifiers to guard the class fields & methods methods from inappropriate external access

 ```